ad1tyaaa/100days/round-1.md

 **Progress :** Solved problems from Leetcode, GFG, and CodeStudio.
 That's It.

 **Final Thoughts :** It feels irritating when when u can't solve a problem bucause u made a mistake so small that u had to stare at the screen for 20+ mins to find it.
 LeetCode #7 and #1009 kind of irritated me.
 But, I finally managed to solve them, and all other ones too.
 So, I guess it wasn't that bad afterall.
 Tomorrow I will finally be starting DSA.
 And, DSA is the part that I have left in the middle a few too many times in the past.
 Hopefully I don't do it again this time. 🐼

+> I didn't do anything for last few days... 😢
+<br> I was working on that godamn project report. 😭😭😭
+<br> Finally it's over, so now i'll focus on it from tomorrow again. 🫤